 You are the average of the 5 people you spend the most time with.
 Do you want to be successful?
 Meet successful people and hang out with them.
 Create a small mastermind group.
 Learn from each other and share your ideas.
 Their support and positive example will motivate you to do more and make the right decisions.

 Find your passion

-Take a few minutes and think of what makes you feel great, what energizes you and what you cannot imagine life without.
+Take a few minutes and think of what makes you feel great, what energizes you, and what you cannot imagine life without.
 Write it down.
 Then think of which activities can make you money and reduce your list to that which you are passionate about and can make you money.
 Passion is your fuel.
-Your business will have its ups and downs, but passion will make you stay in the game.
+Your business will have its ups and downs, but passion will make your stay in the game.
 Plus, it can be contagious.
 Your vision and energy will motivate people in your team.
-Steve Jobs once said, “People with passion can change the world.
+Steve Jobs once said, “People with passion can change the world.”

 Brainstorm and create ideas

 James Altucher suggests that you write down 10 creative ideas every day, so you will accumulate about 3500 ideas a year.
 Maybe 3-4 will work, but isn’t it worth it to do this small exercise every day?
 Look at Sir Richard Branson.
 He is an innovation machine.
 Virgin Records became successful brand, but he didn’t stop there.
 He decided to bring fresh air into the aviation industry, which was not in demand that time.
 The biggest businessmen of that time were running from the airline and aviation industry.
 Virgin Atlantic now has a stable position in industry and Branson’s Virgin Galactic is just about to expand the limits of human experience to outer space.